Filipino Recipes

 Vegetarian Mongo Guisado A plant-based version that uses tofu, tempeh, or mushrooms as protein sources.
 Mung beans, tofu/tempeh/mushrooms, onions, garlic, tomatoes, green beans, salt, pepper, soy sauce.
 Savory, earthy, and satisfying.

-See also Roasted Swiss Chard with Feta: A Flavorful and Healthy Side Dish
+See also Easy Green Beans with Cream Cheese: A Simple and Delicious Side Dish

 Cooking Techniques and Methods